tooploox/oya/README.md

    * `Changeset` -- (optional) modifies the current changeset (see Changesets).

-Oya first walks all directories to build the changeset: a list of buildable directories.
-It then walks the list, running the matching hook in each.
+Oya first walks all directories to build the changeset: a list of directories containing an Oyafile that are marked as "changed".

+It then walks the list,
+running the matching hook in each.
 CI/CD tool-specific script outputting list of modified files in buildable directories given the current hook name.
      - each path must be normalized and prefixed with `+`
      - cannot be overriden, only valid for top-level Oyafile
      - in the future, you'll be able to override for a buildable directory and